 Day 3: Abu Dhabi Sites

 Abu Dhabi is close enough to Dubai to make it a perfect day trip.
 In Abu Dhabil, the first destination is the Sheikh Zayed Grand Mosque, one of the largest and most impressive mosques in the world.

 Today we say goodbye to the extravagance of Dubai and UAE and head towards Khasab, Oman.
 After lunch in a local village, we head out on a city tour of Khasab.
 Built at the beginning of the 17th century by the Portuguese, Khasab's natural harbor was perfectly situated to provide shelter from tough seas.
 Unlike many forts built for defensive purposes, Khasab was designed as a supply point for dates and water for Portuguese ships sailing through the strait.
 We visit Khasab fort and museum and explore the area's unique history.

 Day 5: Fjords of Musandam - Dhow cruise

-Today we can enjoy a full day Dhow cruise.
-Enjoy an unforgettable day cruising along the “Fjords of Musandam” on board our traditional Omani Dhow, where you can sit comfortably on cushions and carpets while feasting your eyes on the striking scenery.
+Today we enjoy a full day cruise through the “Fjords of Musandam” on board our traditional Omani Dhow, where you can sit comfortably on cushions and carpets while feasting your eyes on the striking scenery.
 A Dhow trip to the fjords offers an insight into its fantastic landscape.
 During the Dhow cruise you can cruise into the fjords of Musandam and discover different villages.
 The Dhow is anchored at the famous Telegraph Island as well as Seebi Island where you can swim and snorkel in the clear waters.
 There is also the possibility to see "humpback" dolphins along the way.
-Lunch and refreshments will be served on board.
-Snorkeling equipment and towels are be provided.
+Lunch, refreshments, snorkelling equipment and towels will be provided.
 We return to Khasab for dinner and overnight.